Get my Email Exclusives!

 The number one mistake people make when choosing safer sunscreen is that they don’t realize when the ingredients have SEPARATED.

 With some sunscreen lotions, zinc – the key ingredient – can separate from the rest of the ingredients, lessening the sun protection.
+You're particularly at risk when your sunscreen is from, say, last summer.

 This is particularly important on the face, especially for those with acne-prone skin, since the sun can oxidize the skin's oils and cause inflammation, worsening acne.